ismet55555/AWS_Solutions_Architect_Notes/README.md

   - Run Command from the console to configure instances without having to login to each instance

-### Network Address Translation (NAT) Gateway
+## Network Address Translation (NAT) Gateway

-- Instances in a private subnet can connect to services outside your VPC, but external services cannot initiate a connection with those instances.
+- Enables that instances in a private subnet can connect to services outside your VPC, but external services cannot initiate a connection with those instances.
 - Use this instead of a NAT instance (custom approach)
   - NAT instances has to be managed by customer
+  - NAT instance has to set NACL restrictions off ????
 - Should have more than one in a AZ for availability
 - Supports TCP, UDP, ICMP
 - Not supported for IPv6 traffic (use egress-only internet gateway)